SAFE-Stack/safe-shadcn/README.md

 # SAFE Template with ShadCN UI Components

-This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/) enhanced with [ShadCN UI](https://ui.shadcn.com/) components through the Feliz.Shadcn library.
-It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/) with additional integrations.
-If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?
+This demo is used to showcase a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/) enhanced with [ShadCN UI](https://ui.shadcn.com/) components through the Feliz.Shadcn library.

 ## ShadCN UI Integration